Mount Lorne

 E-mail us at lac@mtlorne.ca

 The Hamlet of Mt.
 Lorne was established in 1990 and the first Local Advisory Council (LAC) was elected.
 LAC’s are governed by the Municipal Act and are an advisory body with no legal status.
 The Mt.
 Lorne LAC is elected from residents in legislatively defined boundaries of the hamlet called Wards: Kookatsoon Lake, Cowley Lake, Robinson, The Meadows and Annie Lake Road.
-Elections are held every three years.
-Council meetings are held once a month and are open to the public.
+Elections are held every four years (changed from 3 to 4 years in 2024).
 LAC’s receive annual operational funding from the Yukon Government for which they are accountable.

 Order in Council